mauriciolangleib/pracitcos_linea_de_comandos/academic_prueba/content/en/authors/mauricio_langleib/_index.md

 - MSc. students
 ---

-I joined the LBC back in 2017, when I was a bachellor student, motivated by the [introductory course in command line tools for computational biology]() given by the lab.
+I joined the LBC in 2017 (as a bachellor student) motivated by the [introductory course in command line tools for computational biology]() given by the lab.

 Since then, I've been working in two main research lines: *i)* the study of lineage-specific duplications among multigene families in the phylum Platyhelminthes; and *ii)* the transcriptomic study of the intrasnail developmental stages of the trematode parasite *F. hepatica*.

-The work done in the first of these lines is part of a [grant financed by ANII]() culminated in my final work to obtain the degree of BSc. in Biochemistry.
+The work done in the first of these lines is part of a [grant financed by ANII](), and culminated in my final work to obtain the degree of BSc. in Biochemistry.
 We focused our studies in the lineage-specific duplications (*i.e. inparalogs*) existing in thirty platyheminthic genomes.
 This set of duplicated genes shows an enrichment in proteins related with the interaction between parasites and their respective hosts, as well as marks of possible evolution under positive selection in their sequences and, in some cases, stage or tissue specific expression.
 Our work culminated in a manuscript that hopefully will be published in brief.

 The second line of research is related to my work as a MSc. student, under the tutelage of Dr. José F. Tort ([Departamento de Genética - Facultad de Medicina (Universidad de la República)]()) and Dr. Andrés Iriarte (Laboratorio de Biología Computacional).
 We aim to characterize transcript expression of the laval stages of the trematode *F. hepatica* in one of its intermediate snail hosts, *L. viatrix*.
 This is a crucial stage in the development of these parasite, as the larval stages experiencie asexual clonal expansion, leading to the production of several infective cercariae that are ultimately capable of infect the ultimate mammalian hosts.
 Interestingly, up to date exists published data regarding the intermediate molluscan stages of other parasitic trematodes (such as *S. mansoni* and *F. gigantica*), but transcriptomic data regarding this stage in *F. hepatica* is missing.
 Comparative studies of the expression levels of multigene families among these trematodes in these stages can uncover conserved and specific patterns that can help to elucidate the interaction of these parasites with their intermediate hosts.